Giva’s List of 24 Top Call Center Statistics for 2025

 -

 Supercharge your call center agents and team performance with Giva's Customer Service Software.
 Giva comes with a simple, clean design.
-Transforming everyday customers into raving fans, brand ambassadors & evangelists.
-Find out more: Start a Free Trial.
+Transforming everyday customers into raving fans, brand ambassadors and evangelists.